elizavetasemenova/prob-epi/02_about.md

 # About this course

-These lecture notes cover the course which will be taught during three weeks from 25 March to 12 April 2024 to a MSc ["AI for Science"](https://ai.aims.ac.za/) cohort at the [African Institute for Mathematical Sciences (AIMS)](https://aims.ac.za/), South Africa.
+This online book consists of lecture notes of the course which will I taught during three weeks from 25 March to 12 April 2024 to the inaugural MSc ["AI for Science"](https://ai.aims.ac.za/) cohort at the [African Institute for Mathematical Sciences (AIMS)](https://aims.ac.za/), South Africa.

+Please note that the book is a WORK IN PROGRESS.

 After the course, I plan to keep improving and expanding the materials since they will be helpful for future students and collaborators.

 ## Feedback

+In you spot any typos, feel free to make a pull request on the [book's GitHub](https://github.com/elizavetasemenova/prob-epi) to propose corrections.

-If you notice typos, mistakes or have any other feedback, please email them to `elizaveta [dot] p [dot] [insert my surname] [at] gmail [dot] com`.
-In the case of typos, feel free to make a pull request to propose corrections.
+If you notice mistakes or have any other feedback, please email them to `elizaveta [dot] p [dot] [insert my surname] [at] gmail [dot] com` or create an issue on GitHub.

 ## Content